klencopic/sis-3-frameworks/Tutorials/01_Front-end.md

 ### 1. Create a new React application

-In the root folder of your course repository, create a new React project using Vite:
+Navigate to the root folder (.../sis-3-frameworks/) of your course repository and create a new React project using Vite:

 ```console
 npm create vite@latest front-end -- --template react